clins1994/talks/2024-10-03/src/slides.md

 <!--
 So first, let me introduce myself, my name is Anthony Fu.

 [click] And, Hi!
-You will see some cute illustrations like this avatar drawn by my girlfriend Inès, thanks to her!

-So, my name is Anthon Fu, and...
+My name is Anthon Fu, and...
 -->

 ---